Orangat/vue-custom-select/README.md

   placeholder="Choose your country">
 </vue-custom-select>
 ```
-use v-model to get the selected option
+use v-model to get the selected option, or set standard value

 ### Data array must be something like this:
 ```javascript